Njack-IITP/The-Ultimate-Guide/Interview_Preparation/oops.md

 PS: Graphs would be covered separately.

+### Questions to take care of while following up with this guide:

+1. What was your project about?
+Why did you choose this project?
+What innovation did you bring to the project?
+2. What problems did you face while doing this project?
+How did you tackle them?
+3. What things do you believe you could have done better?
+4. What did you learn from the project?
+5. What tech stack was used in the project?
+Why did you use this particular tool and why not something else, what advantage does it give?
+6. Was it a team project?
+If yes, were there any moments you and your teammates had a conflict of opinion?
+(Likely expected answer is yes).
+If so, How did you solve those conflicts?

 Don't hesitate to ask for help from your seniors, or just reply back to the mail in which this tutorial was sent.